When I was in fifth grade, my dad took me to the Schwinn bicycle shop in Toledo and told me I could have any bike I wanted for my birthday.

 Why it is smart Many local searches give the wrong information to your customers.
 You know nothing is worse than receiving wrong information.
 Your shoppers use multiple sources for local information - not just Google; you have to be everywhere and your information has to be current.
 Yext makes that easy and automated.

 What it is Sales training can be done in person or online to teach your employees how to sell.
-Using SalesRX.com virtual online training for about 5 months with a small crew will run just under a grand and will help you close more sales.
+Using SalesRX.com virtual online training for about five months with a small crew will run just under a grand and will help you close more sales.

 Why it is smart Paying money for traditional marketing like a newspaper or TV ad has a large upfront cost and in the end, lasts about as long as a puff of smoke.
 Training your employees on how to sell makes the chances of turning every shopper who browses into a buyer much higher.
 And with sales training, every buyer will have a higher likelihood of leaving with more than one item.
 That means you get more out of the employees you already have.
 And the more often you close sales, the more those shoppers will spread the positive word to their friends.